PlatONnetwork/docs/docs/JS-SDK.md

 #### updateSetting(setting)

 Update the configuration parameters of the `ppos` object.
 If you only need to send a call, you only need to pass in the parameter `provider`.
-If you passed in the provider when instantiating web3.
-Then the `provider` of` ppos` is the provider that you instantiate from web3 by default.
+If you passed in the provider when instantiating web3, then the `provider` of` ppos` is the provider that you instantiate from web3 by default.
 Of course you can also update the provider at any time.

 If you want to send a transaction via send, you need to pass in the parameters `provider`, the private key, and the chain id.
 Of course, sending transactions requires setting four parameters: `gas`,` gasPrice`, `retry`, and` interval`.
 See the `async send (params, [other])` description for details.